RTEMS/rtems-docs/user/exe/initialization.rst

 initialization is performed before multitasking is started.

 The RTEMS Tool ``rtems-exeinfo`` can provide some detail about the registered handlers.
-The following shows the initialization handlers for the *hello world* sample application in the RTEMS kernel's testsuite::
+The following shows the initialization handlers for the Hello World sample application in the RTEMS kernel's testsuite::

 .. code-block:: none